Fully spectral scheme for the linear BGK equation on the whole space: Introduction

-The weighted Laplacian replace in our geometry the usual Laplacian which is self-adjoint in the flat, unweighted space $L^{2}(\mathbb{R})$.
-Operator $\Omega$ plays a central role in the proof of hypocoercivity since among other roles, is used to recover the missing dissipation on the first three Hermite modes in velocity.

-We denote by $X_n := \mathbb{R}_{n}[X]$ the vector space of polynomials with real coefficients and with degree less than $n$.
+We denote by $\mathbb{P}_n := \mathbb{R}_{n}[X]$ the vector space of polynomials with real coefficients and of degree less than $n$.
 Polynomials will be identified with the associated polynomial functions.

-The sequence of orthonormal polynomials with respect to the weight $\rho$ is noted $(\tilde{P}_{n})_{n\in\mathbb{N}}$.
+The sequence of orthonormal polynomials with respect to the weight $\rho$ is denoted by $(\tilde{P}_{n})_{n\in\mathbb{N}}$.
 These polynomials are defined precisely in Annex \ref{section/orthonormalpolynomials}.
-In the harmonic case, these polynomials are the Hermite orthonormal polynomials $(\tilde{H}_{k})_{k\in\mathbb{N}}$.
-Recall that these have additional properties (see Annex \ref{section/orthonormalpolynomials}).
+The sequence of orthonormal polynomials wit respect to the weight $\mu$ is denoted by $(\tilde{H}_{k})_{k\in\mathbb{N}}$.
+These are the Hermite orthonormal polynomials (see Annex \ref{section/orthonormalpolynomials}).
+Notice that when $\phi$ is fully harmonic ($\phi(x)=\frac{1}{2}(x^2+\ln(2\pi))$), the two functions $\rho$ and $\mu$ are the same.
+Hence, the two sequences of orthonormal polynomials introduced above are the same only when $\phi$ is fully harmonic.

-The orthogonal projection $\Pi_{X_{N}}f$ of a function $f\in L^{2}(\rho)$ on $X_{N}$ is given by
+The orthogonal projection $\Pi_{\mathbb{P}_N}f$ of a function $f\in L^{2}(\rho)$ on $\mathbb{P}_N$ is given by